Mapsui/Mapsui/README.md

 See the [guidelines](http://mapsui.com/documentation/contributors-guidelines.html)

 ## Thanks go to
-- ReSharper for providing free open source licenses for Mapsui
-- [realinfo](https://github.com/reallinfo) for providing the logo
 - Our fantastic [contributors](https://github.com/Mapsui/Mapsui/graphs/contributors)!
+- The developers of SharpMap from which this project was born.
 - Our users.
 Do not underestimate the value of good bug reports and tests.
-- The developers of SharpMap from which this project was born.
+- [realinfo](https://github.com/reallinfo) for providing the logo

 ## Sponsors